phani29012003/ems_be/filesfolder/Readme.txt

-The files will be Stored Here!!!!
+The Profile pics will be stored here!!!